Harveeeyy/LibroLite/README.md

 # 📚 LibroLite

-A simple EPUB reader app built with Flutter.
-This project was created during the summer as a personal refresher project with the help of AI to practice Flutter development, state management, and working with external packages like epubx and flutter_html.
+LibroLite is a simple Flutter EPUB Reader built as a personal summer refresher project with the help of AI to practice Flutter development, state management, and working with external packages like epubx and flutter_html.

 # ✨ Features